AnalyticsAutomated/analytics_automated/docs/configuration_settings.rst

 settings files.
 As it makes extensive use of Celery the celery settings can also be further configured, see http://docs.celeryproject.org/en/latest/userguide/configuration.html

-We recommend people adminstering this system be familiar with both Django and Celery application deployment.
 The following are important settings for A_A, these are marked by the comment "# Required A_A user settings #" in the base.py settings files

 ::

+  LOGGED_IN_JOB_PRIORITY: If a user is logged in choose which queue to send the job to (see above settings)
   QUEUE_HOG_SIZE: This is the number of concurrent jobs a user can submit before all following jobs are sent to the 'low_' priority queue
   QUEUE_HARD_LIMIT: This is the maximum number of concurrent jobs a user may submit.
 If set to 0 this means users can have unlimited jobs in the queue
-  LOGGED_IN_JOB_PRIORITY: If a user is logged in choose which queue to send the job to (see above settings), this setting is currently not supported

 A_A will email users if the Django email settings are configured, this is as per the normal Django emailing but the following setings are required.